bvarner/varnerized_prusa_i3/README.md

 # Varnerized Prusa i3 3D Printer Clone

-This is a project to produce a 3d printer based upon the (very excellent) work of Mr. Josef Prusa.
-I'm a huge fan.
+This is a project to produce a 3d printer based upon the (very excellent) work of Mr. Josef Prusa, and the 3d printing community at large.

-I recently got some hands-on time with a Prusa i3 MK2 (the office got one).
-After playing with the machine at work, I found some guides online for building your own inspired by their design.
+After playing with an i3 MK2.5 my office at the time acquired I found some guides online for building your own printer inspired by the Prusa design.
 Specifically, [Tom's Dolly Build](https://toms3d.org/2017/02/23/building-cheapest-possible-prusa-i3-mk2/) was highly inspiring.

 I'm willing to sacrifice _some_ asthetics, a bit of performance, the 'ease' of pre-integration, and get an education for the sake of cost cutting.